≈

 This will output an html report to target/pit-reports/YYYYMMDDHHMI.

-The scm mutation coverage goal analyses only classes that match the filters and who’s source file have a given status within the project source control system (by default ADDED or MODIFIED).
+The scm mutation coverage goal analyses only classes that match the filters and the source file has a given status within the project source control system (by default ADDED or MODIFIED).
 This provides a quick way to check the coverage of changes prior to checking code in / pushing code to a repository.

 mvn org.pitest:pitest-maven:scmMutationCoverage -Dinclude=ADDED,UNKNOWN -DmutationThreshold=85